-Arjun Rampal Shares A Cute Glimpse Of His Baby Boy & It Will Melt Your Hearts!
+Arjun Rampal Shares Cute Glimpse Of His Baby Boy & It Will Melt Your Hearts!

 Arjun Shares A Priceless Moment From His Life

-The actor shared a photo in his Instagram story dating back to the day his son was born and captioned it as, "Uffffffff" with multiple heart emoticons.
+The actor shared a photo on his Instagram story dating back to the day his son was born and captioned it, "Uffffffff" with multiple heart emoticons.
 The click has Arjun holding the little one's hand and it's adorable beyond words.

 Too Cute To Handle

-Before this, Gabriella had shared a picture in her Instagram which had Arjun looking at the baby as he held him in his arms.
+Before this, Gabriella had shared a picture on her Instagram, which had Arjun looking at the baby as he held him in his arms.

 Arjun-Gabriella's Love Story